andreasmhallberg/readingnotes/Furayḥa, 1955. naḥw ʿarabiyya muyassara.md

 # Furayḥa, Anīs, 1955.
 Naḥw ʿarabiyya muyassara.
 Dār aṯ-ṯhaqāfa fī bayrūt.

-[Large parts of the book consist in presenting modern linguistic principles for an Arabic readership: language change is normal and inevitable, common usage should be normative, no language is better than other languages, etc. Argues, for instance, that the dialect does have syntax.
+[Large parts of the book consist of presenting modern linguistic principles for an Arabic readership: language change is normal and inevitable, common usage should be normative, no language is better than other languages, etc. Argues, for instance, that the dialect does have syntax.
 Focus on icraab in discussion of the problems with SA.]

 - When speaking SA one is forced to focus on linguistic form rather than content.
 19